Rebukes of the Overseer

 Fragment 1 is too lacunose for continuous translation.
-Fragment 2, in two columns, preserves the essentials.
+Fragment 2, in two columns, preserves two named members subject to rebuke and the charges against each.
+This is a Good Works Translation from Hebrew by the New Tianmu Anglican Church.

 Fragment 2, Column i